 In many ways, we could call this a defeat: for Henry did not obtain his stated objective of claiming the French throne or of liberating Brittany.
 However, many historians believe that was a clear success: Henry had achieved many of his key aims (such as recognition and greater prosperity) and had not had to do much in return.
 Furthermore, the more cynical of us (myself included) believe that Henry never had any intention at all of waging a long-term war to obtain the French throne: he invaded very late in the campaigning season (October) thereby ensuring that this would be a short war.
 Clearly his objective was on annoying the French, rather than wholly waging a devastating and expensive war.
 To continue on this point, perhaps Henry did not care entirely about Breton independence, but rather he used it as a bargaining chip in order to obtain greater concessions from the French.

 Ultimately, Henry was in a stronger position after the Breton crisis had concluded, even if the French had also grew in size.
 However, the enlargement of France was – in many ways – inevitable.
 Perhaps Henry knew this, and therefore he looked to seize the initiative by utilising the unfavourable situation to his advantage.
 He ended 1492 safer on the English throne and with more money in his pocket.
 Furthermore, the French were never an issue or problem again during his reign.
-All in all, a good bit of business, however, due to the split spoils the ultimate scoreline is given as 1-1.
+All in all, a good bit of business for the young king.